isRuslan/learn-generators/exercises/look_sync_do_async/problem.md

  - http://en.wikipedia.org/wiki/Thunk

 ## Task
-Add error handing to this boilerplate.
-Teach `run` to throw on exeption and catch that in generator. `firstFile` should be `null` if it dosen't exist.
+Add error handling to this boilerplate.
+Teach `run` to throw on exception and catch that in generator. `firstFile` should be `null` if it doesn't exist.
 **Follow this boilerplate:**
 ```js
 var fs = require('fs');